ermouth/couchbox/README.md

 }
 ```
 Unlike CouchDB, no `uuid`, `form`, `secObj`, `requested_path` and `id` properties
-present in request object.
-Also the property `info` has only one key with DB update
+present in the request object.
+Also the property `info` has only one key with DB
-sequence.
+update sequence.

 ### Result object